Universal RCFT Correlators from the Holomorphic Bootstrap: Wronskian method for RCFT correlators: multi-component primaries

 We now have two different fusion rules: \be \phi_A\otimes \phibar_A=\II+\phi_B,\qquad \phi_A\otimes \phi_A=\phi_C+\phi_D \ee and this will significantly influence the final result, though the method remains the same as in the previous sections.

-Again we assume that $D$ and $\Dbar$ are chosen to combine the representations of fields $\phi_{a_1,b_1}$ and $\phi_{a_4,b_4}$ into a definite representation of the algebra.
+Again we assume that $D$ and $\Dbar$ are chosen to combine the representations of the holomorphic/anti-holomorphic part of the fields $\phi_{a_1,b_1}$ and $\phi_{a_4,b_4}$ into definite representations of the algebra.
 The representations of $\phibar_{\abar_2,\bbar_2}$ and $\phibar_{\abar_3,\bbar_3}$ will also combine into that same representation.
 This only restricts what can flow in the intermediate channel when we fuse $z_1\to z_4$, while generic representations will flow in the other channels.
 It follows that in the various coincident limits, the blocks behave as follows:

 Incorporating the standard behaviour at infinity, the Riemann identity is now: \be 2h_B+h_C+h_D=8h_A+1-N \ee As an example, for the fundamental primary of SU(M)$_k$ we have\footnote{We label the SU algebras by the integer $M$ to avoid confusion with $N$ and $n$ which were introduced around \eref{hbsolv}.}: \be